evalf/nutils/docs/install.rst

     OMP_NUM_THREADS=1 NUTILS_NPROCS=8 python myscript.py

-Consider a faster interpretor
+Consider a faster interpreter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most commonly used Python interpretor is without doubt the `CPython
+The most commonly used Python interpreter is without doubt the `CPython
 <https://github.com/python/cpython>`_ reference implementation, but it is not
 the only option.
 Before taking an application in production it may be worth
 testing if `other implementations
 <https://www.python.org/download/alternatives/>`_ have useful performance
 benefits.

-One interpretor of note is `Pyston <https://www.pyston.org/>`_, which brings
+One interpreter of note is `Pyston <https://www.pyston.org/>`_, which brings
 just-in-time compilation enhancements that in a typical application can yield a
 20% speed improvement.
 After Pyston is installed, Nutils and dependencies can
 be installed as before simply replacing ``python`` by ``pyston3``.
 As packages